 Flat roofs shall provide a cornice or parapet at least three feet in height.
-A larger parapet may be required if necessary to screen any roofmounted equipment from street level.
+A larger parapet may be required if necessary to screen any roof-mounted equipment from street level.

 A cornice with decorative mounts shall be required for single story, flat roofed buildings.
 At least one mount shall be located no more than three feet from each corner of the roof.
 An additional mount shall be required for every ten feet of horizontal length of the building façade.
 Mounts shall be evenly spaced.
-5.1 - North Hyde Park Village District - continued

-Roof Design - Pitched Roofs
+Roof Design - Pitched Roofs - Core Area Only